softwarepub/hermes/CONTRIBUTING.md

 ### Branching

-We loosely follow a mixture of [GitHubFlow](https://docs.github.com/en/get-started/quickstart/github-flow) and [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/):
+We loosely follow a mixture of [GitHubFlow](https://docs.github.com/en/get-started/quickstart/github-flow) and [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) with the following branches.

 #### `main`